AB Test Calculator

 How to determine two-proportion statistical significance

 Remember, we want to disprove the null hypothesis stating that our populations do not differ on our specified characteristic.
-We first have to choose a suitable confidence level — the probability of accepting the null hypothesis when it is true.
+We first have to choose a suitable confidence interval — the probability of accepting the null hypothesis when it is true.
 The most commonly used confidence level is 95%, but you can use any percentage.
 Our calculator supports confidence levels of 90%, 95%, 98%, and 99%.
 We have to subtract our confidence level from 100% to get the alpha level, which is the probability of rejecting the null hypothesis when the null hypothesis is false.
 We also have to go one step further and divide our alpha level by two since we're performing a two-tailed Z-test.
 Take a look at the image below:

 A split test works by determining the Z-score of the two-population problem and determining whether it falls into the acceptance region (the blue segment) or the rejection region (the red segments) of the normal distribution.
 If it falls into the acceptance region, we must accept the null hypothesis.
 If it falls into the rejection region, we can reject the null hypothesis.
 You can see in the figure above that the rejection region is much smaller than the acceptance region.
 This difference in size might make it hard to disprove the null hypothesis, but if you do end up disproving it, it's undeniably false.

 To perform a two-proportion Z-test, start with your two populations.
 Determine their sample sizes ( and ) and the number of positive results in each group ( and ).
 You can now calculate your population's proportions and , as well as the overall sample proportion,

 Then you can calculate your Z-score as follows:

 The choice of confidence level determines the alpha level's Z-score , which is what you're going to compare to your Z-score .
 You can find the alpha level's Z-score for your chosen confidence level from this table: